iconify/iconify/README.md

 ## Installation

-This monorepo used Lerna to manage packages, but due to few bugs in Lerna, it was replaced with custom manager.
+This monorepo used Lerna to manage packages, but due to several bugs in Lerna and Lerna development being abandoned, it was replaced with custom manager.

 To install dependencies in all packages, run